 In addition to a free education system, Qatar also has a free healthcare system.
 The first hospital opened in 1957 and major improvements have been made to the systems since that time.
 Qatar’s medical expertise is on par with the United States and Europe, with the exception of highly specialized areas.
 Qatar is also a regional leader in preventive health care services.

 Just like many other countries in the region, Islam is the official religion of Qatar.
 The majority of the population is Sunni; however, there is also a small sect of Shia Muslims.
-There are a variety of holidays in Qatar, but the most popular are the religious ones: Id al Adha and Id al Fitr.
-There are also significant numbers of Christians, Hindus, Buddhists and Baha’is.
-These people are allowed to practice their religion, as long as, they follow the laws of Qatar and the dress modestly.
+A variety of holidays observed in Qatar, but the most popular are the religious ones: Eid al Adha and Eid al Fitr.
+There are also significant numbers of Christians, Hindus, Buddhists and Baha’is who are allowed to practice their religion as long as they follow the laws of Qatar and they dress modestly.
 Those adhering to other faiths are also not allowed to proselytize and they may face some restrictions on public worship.